-Voevodsky showed in \cite[4.3.8]{orange} that when working with with integral coefficients, it is not possible to construct a reasonable motivic t-structure on the stable $\infty$-category $\mc{DM}_{Nis}(k,\Z)$ of Nisnevich motives for a general base field $k$.
-However, nothing is known about motivic t-structures on $\mc{DM}^n(S,\Z)$ for the étale or the Nisnevich model.
+The goal of this paper and of its sequel is to generalize this result to integral coefficients in the case of $0$-motives (also known as Artin motives).
+Recall that Voevodsky showed in \cite[4.3.8]{orange} that, it is not possible to construct a reasonable motivic t-structure on the stable $\infty$-category $\mc{DM}_\mathrm{Nis}(k,\Z)$ of Nisnevich motives for a general base field $k$.
+However, the motivic t-structure is expected to exist on the stable $\infty$-category $\mc{DM}_{\et}(S,\Z)$ of étale motives.

-To goal of this paper is to answer both of the above questions in the case of étale motives.

 Let $R$ be a ring of coefficients.
-We introduce the following categories of motives. \begin{itemize} \item The category $\DM^A_{\et,c}(S,R)$ of constructible Artin étale motives (or $0$-motives with the above terminology) defined as the thick subcategory of the stable $\infty$-category $\DM_{\et}(S,R)$ of étale motives of \cite{ayo14,em} generated by the cohomological motives of finite $S$-schemes. \item The category $\DM^A_{\et}(S,R)$ of Artin étale motives defined as the localizing subcategory of $\DM_{\et}(S,R)$ with the same generators. \end{itemize}
+The main characters of our text will be the following categories of Artin motives (also known as $0$-motives). \begin{itemize} \item The category $\DM^A_{\et,c}(S,R)$ of constructible Artin étale motives (or $0$-motives with the above terminology) defined as the thick subcategory (in the sense of \Cref{thickloc}) of the stable $\infty$-category $\DM_{\et}(S,R)$ of étale motives of \cite{ayo14,em} generated by the cohomological motives of finite $S$-schemes. \item The category $\DM^A_{\et}(S,R)$ of Artin étale motives defined as the localizing subcategory (in the sense of \Cref{thickloc}) of $\DM_{\et}(S,R)$ with the same generators. \end{itemize}